jlpteaching/dinocpu-wq21/documentation/updating-from-git.md

-git checkout -b my-lab1-solution git add . git commit -m "Add my solution to lab 1" git checkout master git pull
+git checkout -b my-lab1-solution git add . git commit -m "Add my solution to lab 1" git checkout main git pull
 ```

 The commands above create a new branch (my-lab1-solution) and then commit all of your current outstanding changes to that branch.
-Then, it checks out the master branch and pulls the updates from the dinocpu repository (on jlpteaching).
+Then, it checks out the main branch and pulls the updates from the dinocpu repository (on jlpteaching).

-If you have already committed things to master you can use the following:
+If you have already committed things to main you can use the following:

 ```
-git checkout -b my-lab1-solution git checkout master git reset --hard origin/master git pull
+git checkout -b my-lab1-solution git checkout main git reset --hard origin/main git pull
 ```

-This creates a new branch (my-lab1-solution) then resets your master branch to be the same as the origin's master branch.
+This creates a new branch (my-lab1-solution) then resets your main branch to be the same as the origin's main branch.
-Finally, it pulls any updates from the origin (jlpteaching/dinocpu, presumably).
+Finally, it pulls any updates from the origin (jlpteaching/dinocpu-wq21, presumably).

 If you want to use your own solution to lab 1 it's a little more complicated: